 Driver training and evaluation is included in the rehabilitation program for individuals who meet certain criteria.
 The program does not utilize a simulator.
 On-the-road training helps participants regain their independence.

 Animals have a special way of connecting to people with brain injuries.
 They offer comfort, cuddling and can motivate patients to become more physically active.
 Grooming a dog or playing fetch helps patients improve their motor skills.
-It’s also more fun to take a walk with a pet when encouraging people to begin moving.
-Pate’s pet therapy brightens everyone’s day (including our therapists).
-This popular program is offered at every location.
+It's also more fun to take a walk with a pet when encouraging people to begin moving.
+Pate's pet therapy brightens everyone's day (including our therapists).
+The pet program is an activity that is provided by volunteer pet therapy organizations and they rotate periodically through our locations.

 Physical Medicine & Rehabilitation

-Pate partners with Physical Medicine & Rehabilitation physicians associated with UT Southwestern Medical Center.
-Physical Medicine & Rehabilitation physicians from UTSW visit Pate weekly to meet the rehabilitation medical needs of patients.
+Pate partners with Physical Medicine & Rehabilitation physicians associated with the Physiatry Associates of Texas and physician with Physical Medicine and Rehabilitation Ft.
+Worth.
+Physical Medicine & Rehabilitation physicians visit Pate weekly/bi-weekly to meet the rehabilitation medical needs of patients.